Detroit Electric Automobile

 modern day miracle is this?

-What if we told you that this modern day miracle is almost 100 years
+Well what if we told you that this modern day miracle is over 100 years

 old?
 How about a plug in electric car from the early 1900's?